noriyoshiabe/NASequencer/doc/en/nas.md

 ```

 ### PITCH
-Specifies pitch bend of current chanel.
+Specifies pitch bend of current channel.
-Used for choking or arming of guiter, vibrato or etc.
+Used for choking or arming of guitar, vibrato or etc.
 Valid value range is -8192 to +8191.
 Initial value is 0.